 Mobile off-line fluid cleaning systems

-Eaton fluid purifier systems remove free, emulsified and dissolved water, free and dissolved gases, and solid contaminants.
+Eaton’s fluid purifier systems remove free, emulsified and dissolved water, free and dissolved gases, and solid contaminants to increase reliability, life, and efficiency of systems.
 They have been developed for different viscosity ranges, from transformer to heavy gear lubricating oils.
-The selection of the micron rating used depends on the required fluid purity.
 The mobile fluid cleaning systems in the IFPM series are available in two standard sizes with flow rates of 7.9 gal/min (30 l/min) and 18.5 gal/min (70 l/min).
+The IFPM fluid purifier systems are fully automated, PLC-controlled compact enough for use in confined areas.
+The standard installed water sensor WSPS 05 allows a permanent control of the water saturation of the fluid.

 Effects of water contamination

-Water is one of the most frequently occurring contaminants and is second only to particulate contamination as a destructive foreign substance in a system.
-Some of the problems and damage water contamination can cause include:
+Water is one of the most common contaminants and the second most destructive besides particulate contamination.
+Some of the most damaging problems water contamination can cause are:

 IFPM fluid cleaning system technology